XanderYoon/EAS_ML_Materials/README.md

-Here's an expanded README for your GitHub repository:

----

 # Machine Learning Techniques with TensorFlow: CNN, LSTM, and CNN+LSTM

 Welcome to the repository!
 This project is designed to provide students in Earth and Atmospheric Sciences (EAS) with hands-on examples of how to implement different machine learning techniques using TensorFlow.
 The repository contains Jupyter notebooks that demonstrate the use of Convolutional Neural Networks (CNNs), Long Short-Term Memory networks (LSTMs), and a combined CNN+LSTM model.
 These notebooks are intended to serve as a practical guide for understanding the coding and application of these models in Python.